tspgroup/nifi-parcel/README.md

 $ python -m SimpleHTTPServer 14641
 # navigate to Cloudera Manager -> Parcels -> Edit Settings
 # Add fqdn:14641 to list of urls
-# install the NIFI parcel
+# Download, distribute and activate the NIFI parcel
 ```

 4. Move CSD to Cloudera Manager's CSD Repo